 10) You can modify other hardware settings (such as RAM and processor cores) if you wish.
 Then power on the virtual machine.

-As I mentioned earlier, if you have the proper VHD or VHDX of Windows 2016 and 2019 servers, you can follow the above steps to convert and import on VMware workstation.
-This can enable you to evaluate the product before implement in the production environment.
+As I mentioned earlier, if you have the proper VHD or VHDX of Windows 2022 and 2019/2016 servers, you can follow the above steps to convert and import on a VMware workstation.
+It will enable you to evaluate the product before implementing it in the production environment.

-By using this method, you can use same VMDK (which converted from original Windows server 2012 R2 VHD) on VMware ESXi or vSphere hypervisor hosts.
+By using this method, you can use the same VMDK (which converted from the original Windows server VHD) on VMware ESXi or vSphere hypervisor hosts.

-Share your experience about these steps to install and run Windows Server 2012 R2/2016 and 2019 VHD on VirtualBox or VMware workstation.
+Share your experience about these steps to install and use the latest Windows Servers by VHD/VMDK files in VirtualBox or VMware workstation.

 1 thought on “Download Windows Server 2022/2019/2016/2012 R2 VHD for VirtualBox & VMware”

 amigo muchisimas gracias me sirvio esta pagina la agregare a mis favoritas